Lead the Food Industry with a Master’s Degree in Food Business

 - Vice presidents, directors, and chefs in self-operated dining

-- R&D specialists and brand managers in consumer packaged goods companies
+- R&D specialists and brand managers in consumer-packaged goods companies

 - Menu developers for multi-unit and meal kit companies